 Technically speaking, when developing an artificial intelligence product, you must start experimenting with a language AI model as soon as possible.
 You can make do with default interfaces because, at this point, you want to validate a bot’s responses.

 That said, I encourage you to contact experts as early as the discovery step.
-For example, our Vision-to-Traction approach implies that we follow and assist our partners every step of the way from the very beginning — as long as they’ve got a sound business idea.
+For example, our Vision-to-Traction approach implies that we follow and assist our partners every step of the way from the very beginning — as long as they’ve got a sound business idea for Chat GPT in the medical field.

 HIPAA Compliance Concerns